Intro-Course-AI-ML/LessonMaterials/README.md

 Summer 2020, June 23 - August 11 2020, 8 classes, once every week on Tuesdays.

+The Intro to AI course is a free course for middle school students to gain a basic understanding of Artificial Intelligence and Machine Learning.
+Throughout 8 weeks, Ayaan Haque and Viraaj Reddi covered various machine learning topics, from the mathematical theory to neural networks to NLP.
+By open sourcing these materials, we hope that others can begin guiding young students into the field of AI/ML.

 To use the lessons, follow the presentations/notebooks in order, and watch the video associated with the lesson.

 **Note:** Weeks 7 and 8 were for individual projects, so the videos aren't provided.